core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 The IANA policy for future additions to this registry is "Expert Review" {{RFC8126}}.

-An organization requesting to manage a SID Range (and thus have an entry in the SID Mega-Range Registry), must ensure the following capacities:
+An organization requesting to manage a YANG SID Range (and thus have an entry in the YANG SID Mega-Range Registry), must ensure the following capacities:

-* The capacity to manage and operate a SID Range Registry.
-A SID Range Registry MUST provide the following information for all SID Ranges allocated by the Registry:
+* The capacity to manage and operate a YANG SID Range Registry.
+A YANG SID Range Registry MUST provide the following information for all YANG SID Ranges allocated by the Registry:
-    * Entry Point of allocated SID Range
+    * Entry Point of allocated YANG SID Range
-    * Size of allocated SID Range
+    * Size of allocated YANG SID Range
     * Type: Public or Private
-        * Public Ranges MUST include at least a reference to the YANG module and ".sid" files for that SID Range.
+        * Public Ranges MUST include at least a reference to the YANG module and ".sid" files for that YANG SID Range.
         * Private Ranges MUST be marked as "Private"
-* A Policy of allocation, which clearly identifies if the SID Range allocations would be Private, Public or Both.
+* A Policy of allocation, which clearly identifies if the YANG SID Range allocations would be Private, Public or Both.
 * Technical capacity to ensure the sustained operation of the registry for a period of at least 5 years.
 If Private Registrations are allowed, the period must be of at least 10 years.